Periodontal Care And Prevention

 What Is Gum (Periodontal) Disease?

 Gum disease, also known as periodontal disease, is a serious inflammatory condition that develops around a tooth due to a bacterial infection.
 The disease can affect as few as one single tooth to every tooth that is present in the mouth.
-Warning signs of gum disease include red, swollen, bleeding gums and bad breath.
+Warning signs of gum disease usually include red, swollen, bleeding gums and bad breath.

 If the condition is caught in its early stage, known as the gingivitis, Dr. Rutherford can repair the damage.
 However, if it is left untreated, the disease can turn into periodontitis—the most severe form of gum disease that leads to bone and tooth loss as well as systemic problems.
 Fortunately, Dr. Rutherford offers several dental procedures that can not only slow the progression of gum disease, but restore your healthy, beautiful smile.